2011 Indianapolis mayoral election: Campaign

 Melina Kennedy was described as the "overwhelming favorite" to win the Democratic primary, and succeeded in doing so.

 The campaign was the most expensive in Indianapolis history, with the candidates raising a combined $6 million.
 Representative André Carson, Sam Carson's nephew, endorsed Melina Kennedy.
-Kennedy was also endorsed by The Indianapolis Star and Indianapolis Metropolitan Police Department.
+Kennedy was also endorsed by The Indianapolis Star and the Indianapolis Fraternal Order of Police.